-In the \S\ref{main_tractor_section} we shall show how the Calderbank equations with the gauge group $\mathrm{SL}(3, \R)$ regarded as a subgroup of the group of diffeomorphisms of $\RP^2$ leads to neutral signature anti--self--dual Einstein metrics in four dimensions, which are also bi--La\-grang\-ian and given by (\ref{coordexpmetsymp}).
+In \S\ref{main_tractor_section} we shall show how the Calderbank equations with the gauge group $\mathrm{SL}(3, \R)$ -- regarded as a subgroup of the group of diffeomorphisms of $\RP^2$ -- leads to the neutral signature anti--self--dual Einstein metric (\ref{coordexpmetsymp}).
 We shall first list some other (implicit) occurrences of these equations for other gauge groups.

-\subsection{Null reductions of anti-self-dual Yang--Mills equations.}
+\subsubsection{Null reductions of anti-self-dual Yang--Mills equations.}

 If the projective structure is flat, then (\ref{cal_2}) is the symmetry reduction of the anti-self-dual Yang--Mills (ASDYM) equation on $\R^{2, 2}$ by two null translations and such that the $(2, 2)$ metric $g$ restricted to the two--dimensional space of orbits $\mf=\R^2$ is totally isotropic, and the bi-vector generated by the null translations is anti-self-dual.